pitonite/exch_cx/README.md

 - Automatically request for order data to be deleted when the order is completed
 - Allows you to keep the order data locally on your phone indefinitely
 - Allows you to set an api key for requests (if you have one)
-- Allows you to choose whether to use the onion address for connections or not
+- Allows you to use proxy for connections
 - The app is completely open source

 eXch.cx features: